 - Display Your Plate and Tags.
 You will receive a license plate and current tags after completing your registration.
 These must be on display to legally operate the motorcycle on the road.

 Although the specific requirements vary by state, you’ll typically need to prove you’re the motorcycle owner and have established a residence in that jurisdiction.
-Most states have minimum insurance requirements to meet before issuing a plate and tags.
+Most states have minimum insurance requirements before issuing a plate and tags.